GSDLabs-eu/nuker/README.md

 * **--header**          Specify headers to send the request with (e.g.: `-h Accept-Charset=utf-8, -h Accept-Language=en-US`)
 * **--verbose**         Extended logging during execution
 * **--outpath**         Specify the path of the output file (e.g.: `--outpath folder/filename.html`).
 Folder must exist in your file system.
+* **--timeout**         Specify request timeout in milliseconds.
+Default setting is 20000ms.
+If TCP connection cannot be established, this will be overwritten by OS default.

 Config file: